You could save almost £9,000 when buying your next car according to the mystery shoppers at WhatCar?.

 And those target prices can represent absolutely enormous reductions from the list price.
 Here are the biggest discounts it reckons you can enjoy at the moment if you’re one of the first to head back to the dealerships.

-The Grandland (pictured above) is praised by the WhatCar? team for being practical, efficient and cheap to own.
+The Grandland is described by WhatCar? as practical, efficient and cheap to own, sharing traits with the Peugeot 3008.

 4 ‒ Nissan Qashqai